-Mitchell Hamline School of Law is committed to complying with all applicable intellectual and copyright laws of the United States.
+Mitchell Hamline School of Law is committed to complying with all applicable intellectual property and copyright laws of the United States.
 The School provides this information to assist faculty, staff and other community members in understanding and complying with copyright law.
 It is not a comprehensive or exhaustive guide to the wide diversity of contexts in which the use of copyrighted materials arise nor is it a substitute for legal advice.

 Copyright in Education Contents